2016 Dallas Cowboys season: 2016 NFL draft

 With no picks in the fifth or seventh round, the Cowboys finished their draft in the sixth round where they had four picks.
 Their first two picks were two defensive backs, Anthony Brown a cornerback from Purdue, selected 189th overall, and Kavon Frazier a safety from Central Michigan, selected 212th overall.
-Brown showed off his impressive speed at the NFL combine, where he ran the 40 yard dash in 4.35 seconds, the second fastest time of all cornerbacks attending.
+Brown showed off his impressive speed at the NFL combine, where he ran the 40-yard dash in 4.35 seconds, the second fastest time of all cornerbacks attending.
 Brown was an honorable mention for the All-Big Ten Conference team, while Frazier was named second team All-MAC Conference.
 The Cowboys switched their focus back to the offense with their next two picks and selected back to back with the 216th and 217th overall picks.
 First was Darius Jackson a running back from Eastern Michigan, then followed up with Rico Gathers a basketball player out of Baylor with intentions to play tight end.
-Jackson was third team All-Mac Conference, and is expected to use his ability to catch the ball from the backfield to fill the void that will be left at start of season while Lance Dunbar is out after a knee surgery.
-Gathers hasn't played football since he was 13 years old, but was an honorable mention AP All-American college basketball athlete.
+Jackson was third team All-Mac Conference, and was expected to use his ability to catch the ball from the backfield to fill the void that would be left at start of season while Lance Dunbar was out after a knee surgery.
+Gathers hadn't played football since he was 13 years old, but was an honorable mention AP All-American college basketball athlete.